 Let us know about what matters to you.

-Please take a second to fill in this survey so we can fight for the things that matter to you and your family!
+Please take a few moments to fill in this survey so we can fight for the things that matter to you and your family!

 Subscribe now to join our mailing list.
 You can choose to receive info about events, campaigns, or news, and you can unsubscribe at any time.

 You may be aware that Canterbury City Council has published its draft local plan, the document that sets the framework for everything the council does until 2045.
 The Canterbury City Council Liberal Democrat Councillors wholeheartedly reject this plan, both on the basis of its content and the way in which it has been created and […]

 It is now clear that Brexit isn’t working.
 Many of the promises and fraudulent claims made by the Leave campaign have proved to be worthless.
 Exports to Europe have shrunk by £20 billion (about 11%), with farmers and fishermen facing particular hardship None of the promised major trade deals around the world have yet materialised […]